UW-itemMirror-apps/DizCuzBoard/README.md

 Readme For Collaboard

 1.What is it supposed to do?
 Why is this useful?
-For whom?
+For whom
--Collaboard is meant to be a vitual postit board for team discussions.
+- Collaboard is meant to be a vitual postit board for team discussions.
 -It facilitates discussion virtually for students.

 2.Does it work?